Lower Chest Workout – To Turn Heads On The Beach

 To initiate downward movement lower your body straight down by bending your elbows and leaning a little forward with your upper body.

 To push yourself up, push hard against the dip bars and start straightening your elbows.
-Try to concentrate on pushing dip bar handles inwards instead of downwards.
+Try to concentrate on pushing the dip bar handles inwards instead of downward.
 This will help you load your chest muscles even more.

 Remember to keep leaning forward and do not allow your shoulders to come up to your ears (especially at the highest point of the movement).
 Straighten your elbows to reach the highest point of the movement.